lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### KemCiphertextInfo
 {: id="sect-5.1.1.5"}

-A PKI entity MAY provide the KEM ciphertext for MAC-based message protection using KEM (see Section 5.1.3.4) in the generalInfo field of a request message to a PKI management entity if it knows that the PKI management entity uses a KEM key pair and has the authentic public key.
+A PKI entity MAY provide the KEM ciphertext for MAC-based message protection using KEM (see Section 5.1.3.4) in the generalInfo field of a request message to a PKI management entity if it knows that the PKI management entity uses a KEM key pair and has its public key.

 ~~~~ asn.1
   id-it-KemCiphertextInfo OBJECT IDENTIFIER ::= { id-it TBD1 }